Nzen/Simpletron/README.txt

 To test the compiler use "testCompiler.py [filename]".
 It will ask whether you want to run the file; any answer with y in it will run the .sml file through simpletron.
 Simpletron is currently set to verbose in comp, flip it to only see terminal & input.
+To test the postfixer (shuntyard/reverse polish expression), the instructions are in testPost.
+It has an important warning within.

 == YET TODO ==

-The first adaptation fixes the inflexible load store on every temp value in a let production.
-I have the pseudo-code, but I need to confirm that I pull two values and write an applyOperation() in compiler.
-Then I'll proceed to implement some of the advanced features suggested afterward (strings, subroutines, for loop and arrays).

-The subroutines are ambiguously defined.
-Deitel suggests defining them with gosub (to initiate the jump) and return (to end the call).
-The trick involves whether that means there is only one function per program, if it is Basiesque in the sense that their gosub would specify a line number, or require a label to the start of the description.
-I am heavily inclined to implement the former.
-I'm also a bit concerned about shifting the return goto safely.
-Arguments & scope are harder still.

-For loops are dead simple.
-I could add a while, but basic also used if-goto instead.
+Gosub & return productions.
+Implementing scope and arguments is outside my current interest.

+For loops were more complicated than I thought.
+These and gosub really warrant a pass to themselves for simplification, but I'll get by with a stack.
+These also make me cringe at how monolithic the compiler is.

-Inclined to add an index register, mainly for the packed string suggested, but also for int arrays.
+Inclined to add an index register to cpu, mainly for the packed string suggested, but also for int arrays.
 (So it is only one access rather than two to get the value, because this implementation is all about efficiency.)
 This would sound a total death knell for the disassembler since the memory cells will hold two chars and the first is the string's length.

-Of course, if I compile to assembly rather than sml decimal, then there's no need for a disassembler to xplain what the sml means.
+Of course, if I compile to assembly rather than sml decimal, then there's no need for a disassembler to explain what the sml means.
 It will simply take care in flagging the symbols and such in a clear manner.
 I'll branch when I do that, so as to not muddy the standard version.
 If I decide to kludge an interpreter hybrid of the compiler and simpletron, then that will also be on a different branch.

 After that, the only thing remaining is to enliterate the program.
 I admit that the literate programs wiki may not like it as it is outside of their canonical scope but at least it will be here.
+I will wait until it is more stable though.